Connor-Steward/ping2sms/README.md

 # ping2sms
-Alert System for PingPlotter Pro
+A SMS alert System for PingPlotter Pro

 # What is ping2sms?
 ping2sms is a program I created to ensure our team was alerted 24/7 on any outages on our network.
 When using Pingplotter Pro,